Hey everybody! Welcome back to our 3-part trip report covering our 18-day family vacation to Europe.

 Recapping Our Financial Strategy

 In order to cut costs, our basic financial strategy involved using points and miles whenever possible.
 We had 5 people on this trip (3 adults, 2 children – ages 6 and 8), and we purchased round-trip flights through Delta for about 50,000 Flying Blue miles per person.
-(We transferred a combination of American Express Membership Rewards® Points and Chase Ultimate Rewards® Points to make this happen.)
-Use the banner below to find a list of the best travel rewards credit card offers currently available.
+(We transferred a combination of American Express Membership Rewards® Points and Chase Ultimate Rewards Points to make this happen.)

 Finally, as I mentioned in the previous piece, we traveled by train between cities and countries.
 We considered buying a rail pass, but the numbers didn’t make sense for us.
 In my opinion, if you are slow traveling through Europe without a set itinerary, a Eurail Pass may be a good option.
-If you have set dates, will be there less than a month, and are willing to plan ahead, reserving your train tickets through Rail Europe will save you a lot of money.
+If you have set dates, will be there less than a month, and are willing to plan ahead, reserving your train tickets through Trainline can save you a lot of money.
+(This is who we always use.)

 Rome Day 1: Arrival and Dinner at the Vatican